Buyers Guides

 This is really the final word in combo amps for metal.
 This is a statement piece, it brings exceptional tonal balance, along with the highest of high end build quality.
 It offers the performance that pros demand, with the simplicity that gets beginners hooked.

-In today’s era of high quality modelers and profilers, many artists still choose to shun the high tech gear and stick with analog tube amps, and amongst those into metal, one name sticks out above all others – Mesa/Boogie.
-The Mesa/Boogie Rectifier Badlander 50 actually blends everything that’s great about the traditional tube sounds, with some digital tech for an unparalleled experience.
+In today’s era of high-quality modelers and profilers, many artists still choose to shun the high-tech gear and stick with analog tube amps.
+Amongst those in the metal scene, one name stands out above all others… Mesa/Boogie.
+The Mesa/Boogie Rectifier Badlander 50 blends everything great about the traditional tube sounds with some digital tech for an unparalleled experience.

 To dial in metal tones, you need to have the amp in crunch mode.
-On the crunch channel, there are 3 separate settings – Clean, Crunch, and Crush, which offer varying levels of gain.
-The Crush setting is the big draw here, though.
-It brings huge gain, resulting in a punchy, yet refined tone that most amps simply can’t touch without the influence of pedals.
+On the crunch channel, there are three settings – Clean, Crunch, and Crush, which offer varying levels of gain.
+The Crush setting is the big draw here.
+It brings huge gain, resulting in a punchy yet refined tone that most amps simply can’t touch without the influence of pedals.
 The EQ was incredibly easy to dial in, too.

-One of the neatest features of the Rectifier Badlander is the cab select function.
-We were able to use this to simulate 8 different cabinets – For serious musicians, combo amps can be limiting as the cab/mic combination also colors the sound, but that’s far less of an issue here.
-There’s a USB input, so you’re able to upload third party impulse response cab sims if the built in models don’t suit what you’re looking for.
+One of the neatest features of the Rectifier Badlander is the cab-select function.
+We were able to use this to simulate eight different cabinets.
+For a serious musician, combo amps can be limiting as the cab/mic combination also colors the sound, but that’s far less of an issue here.
+There’s a USB input, so you’re able to upload third-party impulse response cab sims if the built-in models don’t suit your needs.

 As you’d expect from Mesa/Boogie, build quality is flawless.
 It’s a heavy amp at 60lb, but it comes on casters, making it relatively easy to move around.
 The cabinet is made of Baltic birch, and the single 12” speaker it houses is a Celestion Creamback, a unit renowned in metal circles for its attack sensitivity and touch response.